NetherGamesMC/support/docs/allocation-of-xp.md

 | -    | 9 XP | 3 XP | 1 XP          |

 ::: info PLEASE NOTE
-In Bedwars, Skywars & Survival Games you will receieve 1 XP for 1 kill, 2 XP for 3 kills and 3 XP for 6 kills.
-3 XP is the maximum amount you can receive for kills in these gamemodes..**
+In Bedwars, Skywars & Survival Games you will receieve 1 XP for 1 kill, 2 XP for 3 kills, and 3 XP for 6 kills.
+3 XP is the maximum amount you can receive for kills in these gamemodes.
 :::